simple-crypto/SCALib/README.md

 ## Contribute

 To contribute, you can do pull requests or contact Olivier Bronchain by email ( olivier dot bronchain at uclouvain dot be).
+We maintain the master with a stable version. develop branch aims at adding new featurs at an increased risk of bugs.